MonkeeSock/DnD-Campaign-Wiki/content/Religion/Dragon/Salvonis.md

 Symbol:

-Bio: The bronze dragon Salvonis charged into a fight against Solva by himself.
+Bio: The bronze dragon Salvonis charged into a fight against [[Solva|/Dragon/Solva]] by himself.
 He was no true match for the red dragon and his head was soon added to the dragon’s hoard.

 Worship